Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/types/Panic Attack.md

 Usually associated with excessive sweating, you can also experience chills or hot flashes.
 This is your body trying to adapt to the adrenaline and surge of panic.

 Other panic attack symptoms and sensations
 You can also experience other symptoms like crying, headaches, or vomiting.
-But to receive a diagnosis of a panic attack, you’ll still need to have at least four of the detailed symptoms above.
+But to be identified as having a panic attack, you’ll still need to have at least four of the detailed symptoms above.

 How does a panic attack feel like?
 During a panic attack, the dramatic physical sensations you feel (like chest pain or heart palpitations) can be so upsetting that some people mistake it for a heart attack.